aws-samples/aws-sagemaker-pipelines-skin-classification/README.md

 1. Create an IAM policy using sm-execution-role-iam-policy.json
 2. Create a role for SageMaker and select Execution use case (this will add AmazonSageMakerFullAccess policy to the role).
 Upon role creation attach the previously created policy.
 3. Create a notebook instance in AWS SageMaker with minimum **20 GB of storage, instance type ml.t3.medium**, and use the previously created role as execution role.
+You can choose to create the notebook instance inside a VPC and encrypt the storage volume(s) for security best practices.
 4. Copy the Build-docker.ipynb notebook and docker folder and run it.
 This will create a docker image for the data preprocessing step and push it to ECR registry.
 5. Save the URL of the container image for later use.